 1. Five individual writing assignments (each = 10%, 50% total).
 For these assignments you will answer a set of questions reflecting on the readings and/or the topic of the sessions.
-Your answers will be 350 (+/- 50 words) for each assignment.
+Your answers will be 350 words (+/- 50 words) for each assignment.
 See Guidance on Written Assignments and the individual assignments for details.

 2. Group project (Part I = 10%, Part II = 25%, 35% total).
-Groups will be randomly assigned.
+You will be assigned to a group by your section instructor.
 See the Guidance on Group Project for both Part I and II for details.

-3. Class participation and attendance (10% of grade).
-Students are expected to attend all class sessions and be prepared by completing assigned readings and any other preassigned work.
+3. Class contribution and async completion (15% of grade).
+Students are expected to complete all of the corresponding asynchronous material in advance of synchronous sessions, attend all synchronous sessions and be prepared by completing assigned readings and any other preassigned work.
 Students are also expected to actively participate in class discussions and group exercises.
 Highly rated class participation involves thoughtful comments and questions, not just "floor time" or repetition of facts from the readings.

-The following rubric is used to grade attendance and student participation in each session:
+The following scheme is used to grade attendance and student participation in each session:

 3 points: Good participation.
 Present and engaged during session, with substantial contributions with comments that furthers discussion.
 2 points: Satisfactory participation: Present and engaged during session with minimal contribution.
 1 point: Absent with reasonable cause and advance notification.
-0 points: Absent without reasonable cause and advance notification. -3 points: Absent without cause.
+0 points: Absent without reasonable cause and/or advance notification.